indepth-dev/community/files/en-us/reference/rxjs/index.md

 slug: reference/rxjs/operators
 ---

-# What is RxJS and Observable???
+# What is RxJS and Observable?

 Most web applications today are driven by a range of asynchronous events.
 User clicks on a button, the application may react by sending a network request.
 The network request comes back, the application may react by updating the DOM.
 The reactive pattern like this is something web developers deal with everyday.